nest/nest-simulator/doc/guides/recording_from_simulations.rst

 The first field of each record written is the global id of the neuron the event originated from, i.e. the *source* of the event.
-This is followed by the time of the measurement.
+This is followed by the time of the measurement, the recorded floating point values and the recorded integer values.

-If the property `time_in_steps` is set to *false* (which is the default), time is written as a floating point number representing the simulation time in ms. If `time_in_steps` is *true*, the time of the event is written as a pair consisting of the integer simulation time step and the negative offset in ms from the next grid point.
+The format of the time field depends on the value of the property `time_in_steps`.
+If set to *false* (which is the default), time is written as one floating point number representing the simulation time in ms. If `time_in_steps` is *true*, the time of the event is written as a value pair consisting of the integer simulation time step and the floating point offset in ms from the next grid point.

 .. note::